mathemage/xphi-lhcb/src/event-sort/README.rst

 ..
 Note::

   The final test with 10000 sources and 10000 collisons fails with segmentation faults due to insufficent memory for `malloc/calloc`.
+This test was removed in later versions and commits.

 Copy process using OpenMP parallel for
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~